 Here you’ve locked yourself-in to looking at a problem in one specific way.
 You are stuck in all-or-nothing thinking.
 It’s either this way or it’s that way.
 However, there are often many more choices available.
 Explore these alternate choices by questioning what else might be here, what could be missing, or what other options might there be?
 This will force you to expand your horizons — allowing you to extinguish a stuck-state.

-Here you are shifting how you think about the problem by taking-on another perspective of the situation.
-You might for instance take the perspective of another person involved within the problem.
-Or you could take a third person’s perspective and view the problem from the perspective of someone looking-in from the outside who is not involved in the problem.
-And then of course you have your own perspective to consider.
+Here you are shifting how you think about the problem by taking on another perspective of the situation.
+You might, for instance, take the perspective of another person involved in the problem.
+Or you could take a third person’s perspective and view the problem from the perspective of someone looking in from the outside who is not involved in the problem.
+And then, of course, you have your own perspective to consider.
 All three perspectives will provide you with a different viewpoint that will potentially allow you to gather unique insights to help you solve the problem.